elastos/Elastos.CarrierClassic.Native/README.md

 #### 1. Brief introduction

-On Ubuntu / Debian / Linux, beside the compilation for the host itself, cross-compilation is possible for the following targets:
+On Ubuntu / Debian / Linux, besides the compilation for the host itself, cross-compilation is possible for the following targets:

 * Android with architectures of **armv7a**, **arm64** and simulators of **x86/x86_64** are supported.
 * RaspberryPi with architecture **armv7l** only.